-- 24.9 Offenders convicted of terrorism offences listed within Part 3 of Schedule 15 and sentenced to a term of imprisonment of 12 months or more will be MAPPA eligible under Category 2.
-Offenders convicted under terrorism legislation whose offences are not listed in Part 3 of Schedule 15 or who receive sentences of less than 12 months must be considered for discretionary management under Category 3.
-Terrorism connected offenders and, where appropriate, terrorism risk offenders should also be considered for Category 3.
-For further details see Chapter 6 Identification and Notification of MAPPA Offenders. - 24.10 Offenders who have committed non-violent offences, such as downloading, adding or distributing prohibited material from the internet, may present a risk of serious harm by virtue of their involvement in that activity or their membership of a group committed to terrorist or extremist acts. - 24.11 The lead agency may also consider calling a professionals' meeting (as described in 13a.37) and sharing information under Section 115 of the Crime and Disorder Act 1998 where lawfully permitted, for cases that do not qualify for MAPPA. - 24.12 Agencies should be mindful of any vulnerability to extremist messaging among other groups of MAPPA eligible offenders.
-This should be addressed as required by the Prevent Duty (section 26 of the Counter-Terrorism and Security Act 2015), which requires specified authorities to have due regard to the need to prevent people from being drawn into terrorism, and includes prisons and probation by virtue of paragraph 1 of Schedule 6. - 24.13 JEXU provide advice on managing those subject to probation supervision who require support because of vulnerability to extremist messaging, but who do not meet the criteria for MAPPA management, and provision exists with Prevent for referral to bodies such as Channel, so that individuals can be assessed and supported appropriately outside of the MAPPA framework. - 24.14 Given the nature and sensitivity of cases involving terrorism or terrorism risk, decisions on how risk is best managed will always benefit from a multi-agency response, whether or not they are subject to MAPPA. - 24.15 In exceptional cases the Probation Service should consider referring the case for CPPC registration.
+Discretionary cases: Offenders who have committed any other offence may be considered for discretionary management under Category 4 where the Responsible Authority believes that they may have become, or may be becoming involved in, terrorism-related activity (known as terrorism risk cases).
+For further details see Chapter 6 - Identification and Notification of MAPPA Offenders.

+- 24.9 Agencies should be mindful of any vulnerability to extremist messaging among other groups of MAPPA eligible offenders.
+This should be addressed as required by the Prevent Duty (section 26 of the Counter-Terrorism and Security Act 2015), which requires specified authorities to have due regard to the need to prevent people from being drawn into terrorism and includes prisons and probation by virtue of paragraph 1 of Schedule 6. - 24.10 The JEXU operational network provides advice on managing those subject to probation supervision who require support because of vulnerability to extremist messaging, but who do not meet the criteria for MAPPA management under Category 4.
+Probation staff should contact their regional PCTL or CTSPP to make a referral to Prevent.
+These staff will ensure that cases are fully assessed, support the referral process and access any other necessary assessments and interventions as appropriate. - 24.11 Given the nature and sensitivity of cases involving terrorism or terrorism risk, decisions on how risk is best managed will always benefit from a multi-agency response, whether or not they are subject to MAPPA. - 24.12 In exceptional cases the Probation Service should consider referring the case for CPPC registration.
 Further information can be found in Chapter 19 Critical Public Protection Case Registration.
 Screening and Level Setting